UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 Now you can render a few different types of element.

+Note: So why are we subclassing here?
+Because: "an body element *is* an ``Element``" makes perfect sense -- that's when you want to subclass.
+Another way to think about it is that you want to subclass to make a specialized version of something.

+You may note not that the ``Element`` class really doesn't do anything by itself -- it needs a tag (at least) to be a proper element.
+This is what's called a "Base Class".
+It contains functionality required by various subclasses, but may not do anything on its own.

 Extend the ``Element.render()`` method so that it can render other elements inside the tag in addition to strings.
-Simple recursion should do it. i.e. it can call the ``render()`` method of the elements it contains.
+A recursion-like approach should do it. i.e. it can call the ``render()`` method of the elements it contains.
 You'll need to be smart about setting the ``ind`` optional parameter -- so that the nested elements get indented correctly (again, this is a secondary concern...get correct html first).

 Figure out a way to deal with the fact that the contained elements could be either simple strings or ``Element`` s with render methods (there are a few ways to handle that...).
 Think about "Duck Typing" and EAFP.
 See the section :ref:`notes_on_handling_duck_typing` and the end of the Exercise for more.